Reiki is a form of energy healing therapy. It was developed in Japan by Mikao Usui in the 1920s. In Japanese, “reiki” means universal life energy.

 Discomfort during a session

-During reiki, you lie down on a massage table in a dark or dim room.
+During reiki, you usually lie down on a massage table in a dark or dim room.
+Reiki can also be performed while the individual is seated.
 You have to hold still as your practitioner stands over you.
 They might play soft music in the background, but they won’t talk during the session.

 For some people, this can feel uncomfortable or awkward.
 It could lead to anxiety, panic attacks, or the inability to relax.

 Twenty children received real reiki therapy and 18 children received a fake version performed by researchers who weren’t trained in reiki.

 In the true reiki group, one child experienced low blood oxygen levels.
 But it’s thought that this was a negative placebo effect.
 And similar side effects haven’t been reported in other studies.